 The fund managers analyse unit/shareholder resolutions and decide how to vote.
-They refer to the principles regarding corporate governance recommendations published by ISS Governance.
+They refer to the principles regarding corporate governance recommendations published by ISS Governance, in its Sustainability Policy.

 Montpensier Finance has subscribed to ISS Proxy Research Services, which provides research and voting recommendations, based on independent objective in-depth analysis of unit/shareholder resolutions.
 ISS Governance publications form part of the prevention of conflict of interest risk policy implemented by ISS Governance.